Where to Eat in Vienna

 Breakfast is usually served between 7 am and 10 am, and lunch between 12 pm and 2 pm.
 Many restaurants close between lunch and dinner service, which normally starts from 6 pm and finishes around 11 pm.
 In the area surrounding the cathedral, most cafes and tea shops will remain open throughout the day for tourists.

-For a truly authentic Austrian experience, make time in your trip to enjoy a meal in a beisl.
-These down-to-earth Viennese bistros serve simple food in a traditional setting, and are found all over the city, usually open from 11 am through until 11 pm.
+For a truly authentic Austrian experience, make time on your trip to enjoy a meal in a beisl.
+These down-to-earth Viennese bistros serve simple food in a traditional setting and are found all over the city, usually open from 11 am through until 11 pm.

-Heurigen, which means "new wine" are also fun ways to eat and drink like a local.
+Heurigen, which means "new wine" are also a fun way to eat and drink like a local.
 Originally extensions of Austrian vineyards where winemakers would allow guests to sample the year's wine harvest, these are now usually taverns serving local wine alongside delicious food.
-Located on this city's outskirts near the vineyards, most open from 4 pm until around midnight.
+Located on this city's outskirts near the vineyards, most are open from 4 pm until around midnight.

 What to eat in Vienna